replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates the github.com/gin-gonic/gin module to v1.9.1 in the kurl-proxy to resolve CVE-2023-26125 and CVE-2023-29401 with medium severity.

 ### Bug Fixes {#bug-fixes-1-100-3}
-* Fixes an issue where the [repeatable config items](/reference/custom-resource-config#repeatable-items) UI did not work as expected.
+* Fixes an issue where [repeatable items](/reference/custom-resource-config#repeatable-items) did not work as expected on the Config page.

 ## 1.100.2